hmcguire1/trustyroles/README.md

                         Method for removing externalId condition.
 Takes no arguments
   -j, --json            Add to print json in get method.
+  --retain_policy       Retain policy content when adding or deleting ARN in a
+                        policy.
+Saves policy JSON in current directory as policy.bk
+  --add_sid ADD_SID     Add a Sid to trust policy.
+Takes a string.
+  --remove_sid          Remove a Sid from a trust policy.
+Takes no arguments.
 ```

 #### Example usage: